Compassionate. Smart. Experienced.

 An Experienced Attorney Can Resolve These Legal Issues

 “Decision-making” refers to a parent’s participation in making major decisions regarding the parties’ children.
 Major decisions include medical care, mental health care, education and religion.
 While parents often share decision-making, there are some cases in which allocating major decision-making to one parent is appropriate.
 Typically, each parent is empowered to make minor decisions for the children during their own parenting time without consultation or agreement with the other parent.
 Minor decisions include, for example, bedtime, allowance, curfew, clothes worn to school and the like.

-Consult Our Denver Divorce Lawyer Regarding Child Custody and Support
+Consult Our Divorce Lawyers Regarding Child Custody And Support

-Allocating parental responsibilities in Colorado is more of an art than a legal science.
-It hinges upon a complicated, case-specific determination of both fact and circumstance.
+Allocating parental responsibilities in Colorado is more of an art than legal science.
+It hinges upon a complicated, case-specific determination of both facts and circumstances.
 Common sense would dictate that such decisions are best left to the parents who mutually adhere to the standard of the child’s best interest and the law most certainly supports this notion.
-There are however certain circumstances under which the courts have been asked to intervene to mandate that the sole allocation of certain decisions be awarded to a particular parent.
-Should you find yourself embroiled in such an allocation controversy with your child's other parent you may rest assured that at Litvak Litvak Mehrtens and Carlton, P.C., we have extensive experience in all aspects of the allocation of parental responsibilities.
-Don’t hesitate to call us so that we may review the specific facts of your case and offer to you our very best counsel in such sensitive matters.
+There are, however, certain circumstances under which the courts have been asked to intervene to mandate that the sole allocation of certain decisions be awarded to a particular parent.
+Should you find yourself embroiled in such an allocation controversy with your child’s other parent, you may rest assured that at Litvak Litvak Mehrtens and Carlton, P.C., we have extensive experience in all aspects of the allocation of parental responsibilities.